Head, Lyon give Australia 10-wicket win over Sri Lanka | Sports-Games

 Fernando (12) edged Swepson to Steve Smith at slip to leave Sri Lanka 63-4.

 Dhananjaya de Silva and Dinesh Chandimal put on 32 runs for the fifth wicket but Head took two wickets in his first over which virtually sealed the result.
 Head bowled Chandimal (13) with a sharp-turning delivery and two balls later trapped Dhananjaya de Silva lbw.
-Cameron Green (77) and Usmal Khawaja (71) made half-centuries for Australia in the first innings.
-Off-spinner Ramesh Mendis bowled best for Sri Lanka with 4-107.
+Green (77) and Usman Khawaja (71) made half-centuries for Australia in the first innings.
+Off-spinner, Ramesh Mendis bowled best for Sri Lanka with 4-107.

 Niroshan Dickwella made 58 in Sri Lanka's first innings.